 Kamay Botany Bay National Park

-Filled with significant sites, remarkable landscapes and heritage-listed attractions, Kamay Botany Bay National Park offers an idyllic day trip from Sydney.
-Separated by the marine-rich waters of historic Botany Bay, the park’s northern and southern headlands feature a unique combination of natural and cultural heritage.
+Filled with significant sites, coastal landscapes and heritage-listed attractions, Kamay Botany Bay National Park is an easy day out in Sydney's south.
+Separated by the marine-rich waters of historic Botany Bay, the park's northern and southern headlands feature a unique combination of natural and cultural heritage.

-Explore the southern side around Kurnell, where in 1770, local Aboriginal people encountered the crew of the Endeavour, or the northern side at La Perouse, where French explorer Comte de Laperouse was last sighted in 1788.
-Walk the Burrawang track, whale watch from Cape Solander, picnic at Commemoration Flat or go diving at Bare Island.
+Explore the southern area around Kurnell where in 1770, local Aboriginal people encountered the crew of the Endeavour.
+The northern area at La Perouse is just as fascinating, where French explorer Comte de Laperouse was last sighted in 1788.

 **To keep visitors safe ALL camping in NSW national parks now requires a booking.
 For day visitors, please plan ahead and visit outside of peak periods (11am and 2pm).
 Check park alerts and visit COVID-19 updates for more information before visiting any park – www.nationalparks.nsw.gov.au **